 The procurement plan outlines the process of obtaining goods and services, with contingencies that will help prevent delays, production shutdowns, or needless waste.
 Some materials can be well defined and automatically ordered when a threshold is reached; for example, when a construction company is building a house, a new order of wood screws can be automatically triggered when supply reaches a specified low.

 For other items, buyers will need to submit a requisition order for approval.
 The procurement plan defines the purchase order approval process for each type of requisition, and establishes workflows to minimize delays, waste, and inefficiencies.
-For example, with an automated procurement solution like PLANERGY, the system sends automatic alerts to approvers when a requisition is filed, and the document can be automatically routed to the next approver (or alerts sent to others) if the requisition is delayed for any reason.
+For example, with an automated procurement solution like PLANERGY to manage e-procurement and AP, the system sends automatic alerts to approvers when a requisition is filed, and the document can be automatically routed to the next approver (or alerts sent to others) if the requisition is delayed for any reason.

 The procurement plan is also used to establish a list of both standard and preferred vendors.
 Suppliers offering the best price, quality, and most reliable service are designated as preferred, while those with less stellar performance histories serve as second-tier or contingency vendors.
 By mapping out a supply chain, including contingencies, that also details the best possible vendor for each category, procurement teams insulate their companies against delays and disasters.